Skip to main content

 What is a credit score?

 More than just a number, your credit score is ordinarily a three-digit number that rates your credit behavior.
 For example, how you pay your bills may help, in part, to calculate a score.
 The lenders see the score as a summary of your credit usage and history.
-It helps them determine the amount they can justify lending and at what interest rate, known as your creditworthiness.
+It helps them determine the amount they are willing to lend you and at what interest rate.

 Why is credit important?